awilliams/linode/README.md

 linode
 ======

-`go` package for interacting with the Linode API
+go package for interacting with the Linode API.
+Automatically batches requests.

 As of now, it only supports two API methods: